zackisbell/crystal-math/README.md

 A simple Tailwind project following a [tutorial by smoljames](https://youtu.be/W-LDhPyv478).

-## Reasons you should star the repo!
+## Reasons you should ⭐ this repo!

 * I enjoy your support
 * You can learn from the code